JuliaGraphics/Luxor.jl/docs/src/howto/simplegraphics.md

 In Luxor, there are different ways of working with graphical
 items:

-- You can either draw them immediately, ie create lines and curves to form a **path** on the drawing, paint them, and they're then fixed.
+- Draw them immediately.
+Create lines and curves to build a **path** on the drawing.
+When you paint the path, the graphics are ‘fixed’, and you move on to the next.

-- You can construct geometric objects containing lists of points for further processing.
-Watch out for a `vertices=true` option, which returns coordinate data rather than drawing a path shape.
+- Construct arrays of points - **polygons** - which you can draw at some later point.
+Watch out for a `vertices=true` option, which returns coordinate data rather than adding shapes to the current path.

 - You can combine these two approaches: create a path from lines and curves (and jumps), then store the path, ready for drawing later on.